A complete guide to sizing Recirculation Pumps. Learn the calculations, know when they are required, and ensure they are installed correctly.

 Have you ever waited a long time for hot water to come out of the tap?
 It is likely that the long wait is because the building has a dead-leg hot water system instead of a recirculation system.

-A hot water recirculation system (with a recirculation pump) prevents this long wait by constantly circulating hot water and minimises the length of the dead leg.
+A hot water recirculation system (with hot water recirculating pumps) prevents this long wait by constantly circulating hot water and minimises the length of the dead leg.

-Below is a simple visual comparison of a dead-leg and recirculation hot water system:
+Below is a simple visual comparison of a dead-leg and hot water pump recirculating system:

 Do you need a recirculation pump?